marcoalopez/Python_course/notebooks/installing_Python.md

 to create a new environment using conda the general procedure is as follows (in the anaconda prompt)

-``conda create --name nameofmyenv <list of packages>``
+``conda create --name <name of my env> <list of packages>``

-> note: you can use ``-n`` instead of ``--name``
+> note: you can use ``-n`` instead of ``--name`` if preferred

 some examples below

 ```
-# create an environment named "course" with the last version of Python supported by conda
+# create an environment named "main" with the last version of Python supported by conda
->>> conda create -n course python
+>>> conda create -n main python

 # create an environment with a specific version of Python
-conda create --name new_env python=3.10
+conda create --name new_env python=3.8.1

-# create an environment with the libraries numpy, scipy, matplolib and jupyterlab (conda will include all the necessary dependencies)
+# create an environment named "SCIENV" with the libraries numpy, scipy, matplolib and jupyterlab (conda will include all the necessary dependencies)
->>> conda create --name myscienv numpy scipy matplolib jupyterlab
+>>> conda create --name SCIENV numpy scipy matplolib jupyterlab

 # create an environment with the library scikit-image and all the neccesary dependencies
 >>> conda create --name image scikit-image
 ```

-### Using an environment.ylm file
+### Using YALM and environment.ylm files

+TODO

 ``conda env create -f environment.yml``